adinhodovic/django-google-optimize/docs/installation.md

 ]
 ```

-If you want to access the request in your templates remember to add the request context processor:
+If you want to access the request object in your templates remember to add the request context processor if you have not already done it:

 ```python
 TEMPLATES = [